Pat Elzie: Coaching career

 After a brief stint as head coach of BMC Larnaka in Cyprus, Elzie returned to Germany, taking over the head coaching reigns for SC Rasta Vechta in 2009.
 He would guide the team from Germany's third-level league ProB to the top-flight Bundesliga within four years.
 After steering Rasta to the 2012 ProA championship, Elzie earned Eurobasket.com All-German 2.Bundesliga Pro A Coach of the Year honors.
 He left his head coaching job after the conclusion of the 2013–14 season, which had ended in relegation from the Bundesliga.
 Elzie stayed with the club, working as director of the youth development program, before returning to head coach in January 2015.
 He then left Vechta at the end of the 2014–15 season and was named head coach of German ProB side Itzehoe Eagles in May 2015.
 Elzie was named ProB Coach of the Year after leading Itzehoe to the regular season championship in 2019–20.
 Afterwards, the season was stalled because of the COVID-19 pandemic.
 He led the Itzehoe Eagles to the ProB finals in 2020–21 which were not played due to the ongoing impact of the pandemic.
 By reaching the ProB finals, Elzie's Itzehoe side earned the right to promotion to the ProA ranks for the second straight year.
 In 2020, the club had declined promotion to the next tier for infrastructural and financial reasons.

 Elzie and his Itzehoe team suffered relegation from the ProA in 2022.
-He stepped down from his position as Itzehoe head coach shortly after the conclusion of the 2021-22 season and was appointed head coach of German ProB side EPG Baskets Koblenz on June 30, 2022.
+He stepped down from his position as Itzehoe head coach shortly after the conclusion of the 2021–22 season and was appointed head coach of German ProB side EPG Baskets Koblenz on June 30, 2022.
+He led them to a ProB championship in 2022-23 and to promotion to the German second division, ProA.
+Elzie picked up Eurobasket.com ProB Coach of the Year honors in the 2022-23 campaign.
+He was sacked by the Koblenz side on January 4, 2024.

+On March 14, 2024, Elzie was appointed as sporting director of German ProA side Artland Dragons to start May 1, 2024.
+On November 11, 2024, he became also the head coach of the team.
+In eight ProA games under Elzie's guidance, the Artland side remained winless.
+On January 9, 2025, he handed the coaching job over to his assistant.
+The club cited illness as the reason behind the end of Elzie's tenure who continued his job as sporting director.
+He remained Artland's sporting director until the end of the 2024-25 season.